m-ch-016/PRISM-hackathon/docs/scoring.md

 - `MAX_POINTS_LIMIT`: If set to a number (e.g. 10000), the final points output is capped to the range `[-MAX_POINTS_LIMIT, MAX_POINTS_LIMIT]` after all other adjustments.

 Leaving either as `None` disables that particular limit.

+## Random Additive Factor

+An optional stochastic term can be added to reduce overfitting to fixed weights.
+It is sampled uniformly each evaluation from `[RANDOM_MIN, RANDOM_MAX]` and then multiplied by `RANDOM_SCALE` before inclusion in the total.
+Set `RANDOM_SCALE = 0` to disable.
+You can fix `RANDOM_SEED` for reproducible replay.

+This differs from the early override random scoring (which replaces the score).
+The additive factor only perturbs the final points.